-With summer in full swing you have got to make cebollitas.
+With summer in full swing you have got to make Cebollitas Asadas.
 Cebollitas is Spanish for little onions.
-It’s a Latin staple when it comes to grilling.
-These onions when grilled become soft, fragrant, sweet, and caramelized with a salty and tangy flavor.
-They compliment any grilled dish, especially carne asada, tampiqueña steak, or fajitas.
+It’s a Latin staple when it comes to grilling, complimenting any grilled dish, especially carne asada, tampiqueña steak, or fajitas.

 I prefer to use hearty spring onions that can be purchased at a farmers market or from a Latin grocery store.
 They are much bigger and more flavorful, but not easily accessible and so regular scallions work just as well.

 Cebollitas are like chile and/or salsa and cerveza.
 You can’t grill without them.
-Always a must when we have a cookout.
+And these Cebollitas Asadas are not an exception – they are a must when we have a cookout.
+When grilled they become soft, fragrant, sweet, and caramelized with a salty and tangy flavor.

 Cebollitas Asadas (Grilled Green Onions)